ionic-team/ionic-framework/BREAKING.md

 When using `interface="action-sheet"`, `ion-select` no longer assigns the `selected` role to the action sheet button for the currently selected option.
 This aligns the `action-sheet` interface with the `alert`, `popover`, and `modal` interfaces, none of which assign this role.
 This does not change the selected option's styling.

 Previously, the `selected` role was assigned only to the option matching the select's current value.
 Because the dismiss role mirrors the tapped button, this surfaced in just one case: re-selecting the already-selected option dismissed the action sheet with `role: "selected"` in `ionActionSheetDidDismiss`.
 Tapping any other option changed the value and dismissed with `role: ""`.
 Now that the role is no longer assigned, both cases dismiss with `role: undefined`.
 Apps that inspected this role to detect that a value was chosen, such as reading `role` from the underlying action sheet's `onDidDismiss` result, should listen for `ion-select`'s `ionChange` event instead, which emits the selected value when the selection changes.

+<h4 id="version-9x-textarea">Textarea</h4>

+**Internal DOM Structure Changes**

+Due to the structural changes required to support floating labels with slotted start and end content, and because Textarea is a scoped component, this change has the potential to introduce breaking changes for developers who rely on the component's internal DOM structure or apply custom styling to internal elements.

+The following internal elements have been modified:
+- Removed: `<div class="textarea-wrapper-inner">`
+- Renamed: `<div class="start-slot-wrapper">` is now `<div class="textarea-start">`
+- Added: `<div class="textarea-control">` wrapper for the label and native control
+- Renamed: `<div class="end-slot-wrapper">` is now `<div class="textarea-end">`

+While the public API has not changed, selectors or style overrides targeting the previous markup will need to be updated to use the new class names.
+If you have custom CSS targeting the internal structure of textarea, update your selectors to reference the new element names.

 <h2 id="version-9x-framework-specific">Framework Specific</h2>